MikeZ7/Audio_Processing/README.md

 ## **Waveform generator**

 Written using pyqt5 library GUI to plot prime signal in time and frequency domain.
-Generator implements also FFT and IFFT calculation. as well as saving/uploading signal to/from .wav file.
+Generator implements also FFT and IFFT calculation as well as saving/uploading signal to/from .wav file.

 ![Old_GUI](https://github.com/MikeZ7/Audio_Processing/blob/master/Images/qt_gui_gen.png)